Experiential Learning through a Walking Tour

-Berkeley is now home to refill stations in more than 20 buildings on campus, including barrows hall.
+Berkeley is now home to water refill stations in more than 20 buildings on campus, including Barrows Hall.
 Water stations encourage the community to forego buying buying disposable plastic bottles in favor of drinking tap water from reusable bottles.
 This takes Berkeley closer to our zero waste goal.

 5. Eshleman Hall and the Martin Luther King Jr Student Union

 6. Strawberry Creek

-Berkeley has an educational program to restore Strawberry Creek and it’s native species: over 3,000 students use the creek as an outdoor lab annually, and the design of surrounding buildings incorporates features to protect the creek’s health and quality.
-Most recently, Students, staff and contractors designed and installed ecologically-functional grade control structures for a degraded section of Strawberry Creek and planted the banks with native vegetation.
+Berkeley conducts an educational program to restore Strawberry Creek and its native species.
+Over 3,000 students annually use the creek as an outdoor lab.
+Most recently, students, staff, and contractors planted the banks with native vegetation plus designed and installed ecological control structures for a degraded section of the creek.

 7. Grinnell Glade Irrigation

-The Glade is designed to decrease storm water runoff and conserves water through irrigation.
-Nearby, the Dwinelle Parking lot was re-designed to use permeable pavement and vegetated catchment areas to mitigate the runoff to Strawberry Creek.
+The Glade is designed to conserve water through irrigation and decrease stormwater runoff.
+Nearby, the Dwinelle Parking lot was re-designed with permeable pavement and vegetated catchment areas to mitigate the runoff to Strawberry Creek.

-Our LEED™ Gold Lab building provides green roofs, reclaimed-wood paneling, low-emitting office carpeting and rubber lab floors.
+Our LEED™ Gold Lab building utilizes green roofs, reclaimed-wood paneling, low-emitting office carpeting and rubber lab floors.
 It also features user-controlled shutters, real-time monitoring of energy and water use, and occupancy sensors for lighting.

 9. Pat Brown's Grill, Genetics and Plant Biology Building

-Pat Brown’s Grill is unique in that it is the first campus restaurant to be LEED™ certified.
-The renovation of Pat Brown’s includes a daylight responsive lighting system, Energy Star-certified kitchen equipment, a reduction in dishwater usage, and a green janitorial program.
-The brown's kitchen uses scratch-cooking techniques to produce delicious vegetable-forward menu items as well as "better meat" options such as grassfed burgers and rotisserie organic chicken.
+Pat Brown’s Grill is the first campus restaurant to be LEED™ certified.
+The renovation of Pat Brown’s includes a daylight responsive lighting system, Energy Star-certified kitchen equipment, reduced dishwater usage, and a green janitorial program.
+The kitchen uses scratch-cooking techniques to enhance vegetable flavor.
+Omnivores can enjoy "better meat" options such as grassfed burgers and rotisserie organic chicken.